filecoin-project/lotus/documentation/en/cli-lotus.md

-   --gas-premium value  gas price for new message (pay to miner, attoFIL/GasUnit) --gas-limit value    gas limit for new message (GasUnit) (default: 0) --auto               automatically reprice the specified message (default: false) --max-fee value      Spend up to X attoFIL for this message (applicable for auto mode) --help, -h           show help (default: false)
+   --gas-premium value  gas price for new message (pay to miner, attoFIL/GasUnit) --gas-limit value    gas limit for new message (GasUnit) (default: 0) --auto               automatically reprice the specified message (default: false) --fee-limit value    Spend up to X attoFIL for this message (applicable for auto mode) --help, -h           show help (default: false)

 ```